 - There's a scene in the Lord Slug movie where Piccolo, who is being held in the grasp of a giant enemy, is desperately reaching out to Goku so that he can give him his energy.
 Piccolo completely forgets that he can stretch his arms to impossible lengths, not to mention become a giant himself.

 - In one filler scene during the Goku vs. Freeza fight, Freeza opens the ground under Goku, who hangs on the edge as the lava rises from underground.
 Goku tries to climb, fails and gets his butt burnt by the lava in a comical manner.
 Except that Goku, like damn near everyone in the show, can fly.

-- Krillin doesn't use his Kienzan as often as his should, despite it being one of the most broken attacks in the franchise.
+- Krillin doesn't use his Kienzan as often as his should, despite it being one of the most broken abilities in the franchise.
 It is one of the most powerful attacks that doesn't take several seconds/minutes to charge, and one good hit from it would've killed Nappa, Vegeta, likely even Freeza.
 The big problem with this attack, that it is slow and can be easily dodged if someone sees it coming.
 This could be gotten around if the characters realize that they can use the Solar Flare to blind their enemies before using the Kienzan to cut them to pieces.

 - In Bojack Unbound, there's a martial arts tournament out in the ocean taking place on platforms.
 If you fall into the water, you're eliminated.
 Yamcha winds up falling off a platform, but doesn't fly back up to prevent falling in the ocean.